 Cetaceans comprise two basic taxonomic groups, the mysticetes (filter feeding whales with baleen) and the odontocetes (predatory whales and dolphins with teeth).
 The term ‘whale’ is used to describe cetaceans larger than approximately 4 m in length, in both these groups and is taxonomically meaningless For example, the killer whale and pilot whale are members of the Odontocetes and the family Delphinidae and are thus dolphins, not whales.

 Large super-pods of humpback whales feed off the coast offshore of Cape Town to Yzerfontein on their annual migration from the tropics to Antarctica.
 These are the largest groups of humpbacks known on Earth.
-Cape Canyon MPA will protect these important feeding areas.
+Cape Canyon MPA protects these important feeding areas.

 The seasonal Walker Bay MPA was designed to protect southern right whales that calve in these waters for three months of the year around spring.
 In a recent survey scientists recorded nearly 1400 whales the bay.
 De Hoop MPA provides additional protection to southern right whales and Addo Elephant National Park MPA will provide further protection up the coast in Algoa Bay.